-Blood glucose levels should be routinely checked at the following times:-

-Before Lunch

-Midmorning Time

-mid-afternoon

-At the end of school day before afterschool clubs

-Before, during (every 30-45 minutes) and after exercise

-Target range for blood glucose is mmol/l.

-Some blood glucose meters will automatically transfer the test result to the stu For other blood glucose meters, the test result will need to be programmed in
+Blood glucose levels should be routinely checked at the following times:- Before Lunch Midmorning Time mid-afternoon Time At the end of school day before afterschool clubs Before, during (every 30-45 minutes) and after exercise Target range for blood glucose is mmol/l.
+Some blood glucose meters will automatically transfer the test result to the student's insulin pump.
+For other blood glucose meters, the test result will need to be programmed into the insulin pump.
 Can student perform own blood glucose checks?
-Yes / No

-If Yes, do they require school staff supervision?
-Yes/No

-Names of staff to perform blood glucose tests/ supervise student carrying out glucose test.
-(Delete as applicable) their own blood

--

-All staff named above should have received training by a Paediatric Diabetes S been assessed as competent to support the student in the management of the attached competency documents). •

-Meals and snacks required
+Yes / No If Yes, do they require school staff supervision?
+Yes/No Names of staff to perform blood glucose tests/ supervise student carrying out their own blood glucose test.
+(Delete as applicable) All staff named above should have received training by a Paediatric Diabetes Specialist Nurse and been assessed as competent to support the student in the management of their diabetes (see attached competency documents).
+Meals and snacks required Mid-morning snack: Lunch: Mid-afternoon snack: After school snack: Insulin administration Insulin is delivered continuously (basal insulin) via an insulin pump which is worn by the student throughout the day and night.

-Mid-morning snack:

-Lunch:

-Mid-afternoon snack:

-After school snack:

-Insulin administration

-Insulin is delivered continuously (basal insulin) via an insulin pump which is worn by the student throughout the day and night.
 Additional insulin is delivered via the pump when foods containing carbohydrate are eaten or to correct an elevated blood glucose level (bolus insulin).
 Please refer to the insulin pump instruction manual/sheets for step by step instructions on how to use the pump.
+Name of insulin in the insulin pump: